dandi/dandi-archive/doc/design/embargo-mvp.md

   This means that an embargoed dandiset can contain both embargoed and unembargoed assets.

   `EmbargoedAssetBlob`s should also be checked for deduplication, but only within an embargoed dandiset.
+  This is to keep the permission model clean for owners of different embargoed dandisets that might contain the same asset.
   An embargoed dandiset should use the same `EmbargoedAssetBlob` if the same file appears in multiple places, but two embargoed dandisets should upload the same data twice if they both contain the same file.

   Return error 400 if `dandiset.embargo_status == RELEASING`.